Settings System

 Then change the class’s inheritance to SettingsPreset like this:

-Remember that SettingsPreset class is inheriting from ScriptableObject which means you need to add the attribute [CreateAssetMenu] before the start of your custom class.
-To use the class you just wrote go to the project window in the unity editor and create a new asset file of the new settings preset you just wrote.
-Now this is results:
+To use the class you've just written, go to the Project window in the Unity Editor and create a new asset file for the new settings preset you just created.

 Here’s a quick example use: